CChristidis/Stress-test-generation-with-GA/README.md

 • switching_activity(i) = absolute number of switches on the components of the circuit induced by individual workload i. <br><br>

+** 3) Selection: **: <br>
+At this stage, we select from the population as parents the two individuals who achieve the highest switching activity. <br> <br>

+** 4) Crossover**: <br>
+From the 2 selected parents from step 3), we generate a new population.
+In the newly generated population by default 2 of the members are the 2 parents that produced the population because 1. so far they provide the best result and 2. we are not yet sure that their offspring will have a better result. <br><br>

+** 5) Mutation**: <br>

 ## Input file structure:
 • The first line of the .txt file describes the input level signals.
 Consider the example given below describing the .txt input file structure for a simple circuit.
 • The file is not necessarily sorted.
 The script sorts the file considering inputs and outputs provided.